Alex Smith (footballer, born 1976)

 Alexander Philip Smith (born 15 February 1976) is an English former footballer who made 263 professional appearances in an eleven-year career.
-He played in either a creative midfield role or full back position.
+He played in either a creative midfield role or a full-back position.

 A former Everton trainee, he started his career with Swindon Town in 1996.
-Two years later he was loaned out to Huddersfield Town, and transferred to Chester City.
+Two years later, he was loaned out to Huddersfield Town, and transferred to Chester City.
 An impressive season won him a move to Port Vale, where he lifted the Football League Trophy in 2001.
 He left the club later that year to sign with Reading, where he remained for two years.
-He spent time on loan at Shrewsbury Town, but returned to Chester for their 2003–04 Conference National winning campaign.
-Following this he moved on to Wrexham, prior to a season with Southport in 2006–07.
+He spent time on loan at Shrewsbury Town but returned to Chester for their 2003–04 Conference National winning campaign.
+Following this, he moved on to Wrexham before a season with Southport in 2006–07.